anonymdev/simple-modal/README.md

 <h2> Description </h2>
 This is a simple html modal with css and javascript and no other frameworks/libraries.
 I've tried to make it as modular and generalized as possible, so it would be easy to use it for larger purposes (or to implement new functionalities).
-For now, it only works to have one modal in the app without writing custom js (and html) for each modal (because the task was to make only one modal), but it is easy to adapt to multiple modals if you want it so.
+You can declare as many modals as you want as long as you respect the principles.

 I've also focused on implementing a code that will work on as many browsers as possible, with a responsive layout as well (both css and js are cross-browser -> tested on IE11, Safari, Chrome,